Delivery Optimization and Microsoft 365 Apps

-There are a few other settings that have specific implications for Office 365 ProPlus:
+There are a few other settings that have specific implications for Microsoft 365 Apps:

-- Minimum Peer Caching Content File Size: Updates for Office 365 ProPlus contain files which are as small as 1 megabyte.
-To maximize the effectiveness of Delivery Optimization you can reduce value of this setting down to its minimum.
+- Minimum Peer Caching Content File Size: Updates for Microsoft 365 Apps contain files that are as small as 1 megabyte.
+To maximize the effectiveness of Delivery Optimization, you can reduce value of this setting down to its minimum.

 - Delay background download from http (in secs) and Delay foreground download from http (in secs): A higher value for these settings allows devices to search longer for peers, but it also increases the time needed for an update.
 For background updates, users aren't likely to be impacted.
 But if you set this to 5 minutes and do a user-initiated update, the update might take up to 5 minutes longer due to the search for peer devices.
 Take this into consideration during testing or troubleshooting.